adjtomo/seisflows/docs/command_line_tool.rst

       -h, --help            show this help message and exit --data_format [DATA_FORMAT]
                             Data format of the files.
 Must match file type that SeisFlows can read.
-These include:['SU', 'ASCII'].
+These include:['SU', 'ASCII',
+                            'SAC'].
 Defaults to 'ASCII'.
 See
                             SeisFlows.preprocess.default.read() for all options.
       -s [SAVEFIG], --savefig [SAVEFIG]
                             optional name and path to save figure